-Doctor of Business Administration (DBA)
+Doctor of Business Administration (DBA) - No further application taken at this time

-- o International Business Administration
+- International Business Administration

-- Finance
+- o Finance

 - Marketing

 - Strategic Management

 ASSOCIATE OF SCIENCE IN BUSINESS ADMINISTRATION

 The Associate of Science Degree in Business Administration program provides students with the skills in general education and business necessary to succeed in today's business environment.
 The program prepares the graduates to assume entry-level management positions and will enhance the knowledge and skills of those students who are currently employed, by developing the ability to learn and apply business, leadership and managerial skills.
 The Associate's Degree will also serve as a bridge toward the completion of a Bachelor's Degree in Business Administration.